nicklockwood/layout/README.md

 * UIView
 * UIViewController

-If a view is not listed here, it will probably work to some extent, but may need to be partially configured programmatically using Swift code.
+If a view is not listed here, it will probably work to some extent, but may need to be partially configured using native Swift code.
 If you encounter such cases, please report them on [Github](https://github.com/schibsted/layout/) so we can add better support for them in future.

 To configure a view programmatically, create an outlet for it in your XML file: